 Greg Anderson, Vermont Plank Flooring, points out that customers will learn a lot about the grades and overall looks within different wood species, cuts, and finishes in the process.
 In this author’s experience, retail outlets do not have these important details and they do not know where the materials they sell are sourced.
 So go direct and be educated in your sustainable selections at the same time!

 Online searches reveal many reclaimed wood sellers.
 Older, worn or aged planks can add a beautiful patina to your home.
 Greg Anderson, Vermont Plank Flooring points out other, perhaps more hidden and equally important details to keep in mind when buying wood planks.
 He says that the shipping of heavy wood boards is expensive and energy consumptive.
 Therefore,

 (1) it is best to find material as close to you as possible, and

-(2) organizing and shipping by the truckload is most cost-effective.
+(2) organizing and shipping by the truckload are most cost-effective.

 Buying as local as possible certainly aligns with green thinking.
 Homeowners in New England have a clear advantage since the timber quality in the Northeast is above anywhere else due to high timber densities which equal high quality in wood planks.

 Sustainable Thinking At Its Best

 Last year, Hull Forest Products received the prestigious Aldo Leopold Conservation Award.
 It marked the first time that the award was given to a New England company/landowner for the conservation efforts on its land.
 We congratulate Bill Hull, his family, and the entire team.